strimzi/proposals/078-removal-of-mirror-maker-1.md

 Apache Kafka currently supports two versions of Mirror Maker.
 Mirror Maker 1, which is the original Mirror Maker version.
 And Mirror Maker 2 that is a newer replacement for Mirror Maker 1 with new architecture and features.
-Strimzi currently support both Mirror Maker versions
+Strimzi currently supports both Mirror Maker versions

 Mirror Maker 1 is currently deprecated in Apache Kafka as well as in Strimzi.
 In Apache Kafka, it is planned to be removed in Apache Kafka 4.0 release.